liangk/fullstack-auth-boilerplate/docs/astro-docs/src/content/authentication-flow.md

 # Authentication Flow

-Complete guide to understanding authentication in the Fullstack Auth Boilerplate.
+Complete guide to understanding authentication in the StackInsight Auth Lite.

 ## Overview